IAmTheBlurr/Automancy/README.md

 The `Table` and `Grid` `HTML5VideoPlayer` Elementals are two such "Organism" type objects.

 Organism modules usually contain methods for constructing xpath selectors for their children DOM elements, so you don't have to do the work of arduously defining the nitty-gritty details of each `<tr>` and `<td>`, the organism modules do that work for you with the least amount of effort on your part.

-## Examples
-Alright, on to the fun bits!

-### Elementals
-Something

-### Browser
-Something

-### Model
-Something

-### Tactical Asserts
-Something

-### External Javascript
-Dark Side